apparently it's not called A.I. anymore ..

 .. but AGI, short for artificial general intelligence. all in all, i like the article in that it does a good job of explaining the background of computing, deconstructs popular notions of machine intelligence, and discusses (in broad strokes) some notions of universality.

 "Why?
 I call the core functionality in question creativity: the ability to produce new explanations.
 For example, suppose that you want someone to write you a computer program to convert temperature measurements from Centigrade to Fahrenheit.
 Even the Difference Engine could have been programmed to do that.
-A universal computer like the Analytical Engine could achieve it in many more ways.
+A universal computer like the Analytical Engine could achieve it in many more ways.it's an interesting spin on the turing test but whether there is a specific focus on creativity, a phenomenon that we all know exists but is very difficult (if not impossible) to measure.

 ..